 - apply learning gained through your academic studies in Years 1 and 2 to real situations in the workplace

 - start research work for your final year dissertation

 - improve your final year exam marks by utilising the additional knowledge and skills acquired during the placement, e.g. time management, making presentations, working with others.

-Remember that, if you're on an integrated degree programme already, the first thing to do is to speak to staff in your academic department about how the Year in Industry works.
+Remember that, if you are on an integrated degree course already, the first thing to do is to speak to staff in your academic department about how the Year in Industry works.